 When American settlers arrived out here in the western Great Lakes region starting in the late 1820s, they emulated the Native People’s production of maple products, tapping trees, gathering sap, and boiling it down into sugar and syrup.
-It was a tradition they brought with them when they left their homes in New England and the Middle Colonies and headed west to settle the Illinois prairies.
+By that time, it was a tradition the pioneers brought with them when they left their homes in New England and the Middle Colonies and headed west to settle the Illinois prairies.

 When they arrived they found numerous groves of hardwoods.
-On the west side of the region’s watercourses, those groves were largely comprised of burr and white Oaks and other fire-resistant species, because the prairie fires that roared through the prairies were pushed by the prevailing westerly winds tended to kill off less fire-resistant species.
+On the west side of the region’s watercourses, those groves were largely comprised of burr and white Oaks and other fire-resistant species, because the spring and autumn fires that roared across the prairies were pushed towards the east by the prevailing westerly winds tended to kill off less fire-resistant species.
 On the more protected east sides of watercourses, such as the Fox River, the groves were of more mixed hardwoods, with some oaks, but also of walnuts, and most importantly sugar maples.

 In those early pioneer days, maple sugar was about the only sugar available.
-Honey was rare until honeybees—which were not native—built up their populations and sugar itself was extremely expensive, when it was available at all.
+Honey was rare until honeybees—which were not native—built up their populations.
+Sugar itself was extremely expensive, when it was available at all.

 The surveyors who mapped the region in the late 1830 noted the prevalence of sugar maples, identifying them simply as “sugar trees.”
 Kendall County settlers quickly made good use of the dense stands of maples in Big Grove, Long Grove, AuSable Grove, and Specie Grove (AuSable and Specie groves are actually a single grove bisected by Morgan Creek).
 The spring trip to sugar camps—called sugar bushes—was an almost instant tradition.

 On April 3, 1873, Kendall County Record Editor John R. Marshall wrote that: “The nice, new maple syrup left at the editor’s house last Thursday by Mr. David Kennedy was a great treat.
 It was clear and thick.”